natetharp/covid-heroes/about.md

 ---

 ### Origins
-The initial idea for the site was[proposed by Maciej Ceglowski](https://twitter.com/Pinboard/status/1243027902767067136).
+The initial idea for the site was [proposed by Maciej Ceglowski](https://twitter.com/Pinboard/status/1243027902767067136).
 The idea resonated because &mdash; as is common in times of great tragedy &mdash; we are often bombarded with the names and images of those that have committed great atrocities.
 Meanwhile, the victims and the folks running into harms way to lend a helping hand are often footnotes at best.

 Hopefully this project will make the names of these great people a little more well-known, and a little less likely to be forgotten.